OpenBCI/Documentation/website/docs/Welcome.md

 We put together [The OpenBCI Citation List](https://openbci.com/citations), a collection of recently published peer-reviewed research using OpenBCI products.
 We're proud of how many OpenBCI-based research reports are out there!

-### Docs Website Update

-We have recently updated the Docs website!
-You may be seeing this page if you have attempted to access a page that has moved.
-You can find the same information using either the dropdowns on the left or the "Search Docs" function in the top right of this window.
-Enjoy!

 ### Contributing

 If you are interested in contributing to the OpenBCI Learning Pages, feel free to create your own Markdown file and submit a pull request to relevant sub-directory of the [Docs repo](https://github.com/openbci/Documentation) on our Github!
 If you notice any mistakes in these guides, you can also submit issues there.